GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: Moved dependencies to a custom namespace to avoid collision with other plugins.

+__Developers__: This might be a breaking change to some plugins, if they directly reference any of the dependencies.

 = 2.0.6 on July 29, 2023 =

 * Bugfix: Checkbox lists without values in the entry could cause problems on transposed exports.